Zero-Waiting Load Balancing with Heterogeneous Servers in Heavy Traffic: Model and Main Results

 \item [2)] Super-Halfin-Whitt regime: we have

-which implies that the average queue length per server converges to 1 as \( N \to \infty \).
-Thus, all servers remain busy in the limit, and the average number of jobs waiting in the queue vanishes.
+{which implies that the average queue length per server is upper bounded 1 as \( N \to \infty \).} Thus, all servers remain busy in the limit, and the average number of jobs waiting in the queue vanishes.
 As in the Sub-Halfin-Whitt regime, heterogeneity impacts queue lengths through \( k_{super} \).
 When \( \mu_1 / \epsilon \) becomes large, \( k_{super} \) also increases, leading to a larger average queue length. \end{itemize}